THE PERFECT ASSASSIN

-Anyone who has ever engaged me in a discussion about books and writing should already have a sense that I have a real problem with ghost-written books—that is, I do not like writers who take credit for someone else’s work even though I know it is a long-standing practice in the industry.
-I stil don’t like it.
+Anyone who has ever engaged with me in a discussion about books and writing should already have a sense that I have a real problem with ghost-written books—that is, I do not like writers who take credit for someone else’s work even though I know it is a long-standing practice in the industry.
+I still don’t like it.
 Under that umbrella, I also do not like it when certain authors—in this case James Patterson—turn their names into a book factory in which other writers actually write the books but Patterson gets his name in 4-inch letters plastered across the cover of the books while the actual author’s name appears as an after-thought.
 In this case, Brian Sitts, the author (as in, the one who actually wrote the words that are published and not the outline on which the story is based), has his name buried at the bottom of the cover and at such a low-level transparency that it effectively disappears.

-Oddly, there is little in terms of discernible style to the prose.
-I think the longest chapter is 4 pages.
+Oddly, there is little in terms of discernible style to the Sitts prose.
+I think the longest chapter is four pages.
 Some chapters are as small as half a page.
 It’s an odd style of writing.
 I know it’s common with these modern popular thrillers but it feels choppy and awkward to me.
 There’s so little opportunity for the reader to engage with the characters and be in the moment; to enjoy the prose.
 It feels like it could almost be written by an A.I. as there is an utter loss of an author’s perspective or voice in the writing.
 The original pulp adventures were churned out every month and yet they somehow had a style to them that makes them still enjoyable to read even today, if not for the stories, then for the enjoyment of the prose itself.
-The robotic construction in the writing for THE PERFECT ASSASSIN is such that it almost feels like an outline of a story rather than a complete novel.
+The robotic construction in the writing for THE PERFECT ASSASSIN is such that it almost feels like an extended outline of a story rather than a complete novel.
 In fact, I suspect that if it had been formatted more traditionally, those 108 chapters and 316 pages, would have come in closer to around 200 pages and about half that number of chapters.

 Whenever the narrative shifts to a chapter about Brandt, the perspective shifts to first-person.
 So we are inside Brandt’s head.
 We hear his fears, his anxieties, his nervousness, his insecurities.
 Why does this matter?
 I think it matters because for readers of the original Doc Savage stories, Doc’s inner thoughts are a mystery for the most part.
 He was a man of action.
 Sure, he was obviously a genius, because the reader was told this, and the number of inventions he created along with his multiple doctorates and surgeon skills establish his bona fides.
 But we never got inside his head much to see what inner demons he was battling.
 Farmer tackled some of that with his Doc Savage pastiche, Doc Caliban.
 While the Caliban stories could reflect the prose style at times, there was still a Farmerian filter that deconstructed the implications of such a character.
 In Brandt, we have a young professor who is somewhat embarrassed of his connection to the legendary Doc Savage to such an extent that he has contemplated changing his last name.
 But as that is the name on his diplomas, he’s content to just let it lie.
 This little tidbit is a key to the struggles Brandt is going to need to overcome to ever fully embrace his role as the inheritor of the Doc Savage mantle.
 He is a character with the genetics necessary to be a hero, but none of the desire or the motivation to do it.
 Meed functions as the catalyst for his journey to becoming a hero and she has her own lineage connection to the past that is a conduit for her and Brandt to forge an unbeatable team.
 This is not a story about a carbon copy of the original Doc and his amazing five assistants.
 They were a product of their day.
 This is a flawed and reluctant Doc and his single partner who has her own hidden motives for why she needs to push him into accepting his destiny.

 I was pleased to see that the Patterson machine did not undo the past or do an “everything you know is a lie” approach.
 No. Everything you knew is true, mostly, although there are some new wrinkles introduced and established connections with Doc Savage history is interwoven throughout.
-He smartly avoids filling in the gaps of what happened to the original Doc Savage and even maintains a noticeable vagueness of Brandt’s unnamed parents and who they are.
+He smartly avoids filling in the gaps of what happened to the original Doc Savage and even maintains a noticeable vagueness about Brandt’s unnamed parents and who they are.
 He is aware of his famous great-grandfather, but has not ever known him, so his journey of self-discovery is also learning about his great-grandfather.
 There is no betrayal of the original character and concept but there is most definitely a major change introduced to it.
-The most intriguing to me was the importance of “twins” in the very concept of genetically engineering the perfect human.
+The most intriguing to me involves the importance of “twins” in the very concept of genetically engineering the perfect human.
 I feel like Sitts or Patterson (or maybe both) has read Farmer’s Doc Caliban, but I can’t prove it.
 However, the twins idea, name-checks, and the new twists we learn about Doc and his lineage are surprising enough to bring me back to see how that is developed in future installments.